 Companies in all industries are encouraged to conduct reviews of their supply chains as international scrutiny of the use of forced labor intensifies.

 Sandler, Travis & Rosenberg offers a comprehensive suite of services to help companies address forced labor concerns, including supply chain reviews, due diligence strategies, and proactive remediation.
 In addition, ST&R has launched a new web page offering a broad range of information on forced labor-related efforts in the U.S. and around the world.
-ST&R will host a webinar on forced labor and supply chain transparency April 14.
+ST&R also has an on-demand webinar on forced labor and supply chain transparency available online.

 For more information on any of these initiatives, please contact Amanda Levitt (at (212) 549-0148) or via email), David Olave (at (202) 730-4960 or via email), or Nicole Bivens Collinson (at (202) 730-4956 or via email).